vimc/montagu-config/README.md

 Historically relevant information will be found in:

-* [`montagu-orderly-web`](https://github.com/vimc/montagu-orderly-web); old configuration for orderly web.
-This will be present for a while at least
 * [`montagu`](https://github.com/vimc/montagu)
 * [`montagu-db-backup`](https://github.com/vimc/montagu-db-backup)
 * [`starport`](https://github.com/vimc/starport)

-and other places that we'll collect here.

 We are aiming to progressively streamline this process.